-You are not alone.
 Hair loss in women is becoming increasingly common.
 More than 50% of women will experience hair loss at some point in their lifetime1.
 Yes, you read that correctly, more than HALF!
 This makes female hair loss just as common as having sensitive skin2 or wearing glasses3 so you’re certainly not alone.

-The second most common type of alopecia is Alopecia Areata (AA), a condition generated by the immune system where the body targets and kills off its own hair follicles.
+Another common type of alopecia is Alopecia Areata (AA), a condition generated by the immune system where the body targets and kills off its own hair follicles.
 This kind of hair loss can be associated with other autoimmune conditions such as rheumatoid arthritis, thyroid disease and lupus to name a few.
 AA often presents as small patches of complete hair loss.
 It can reverse spontaneously and it can, in rare cases, progress to hair loss on the entire body (Alopecia Universalis).

 There are two periods in a woman's life when hair loss is known to be very common, during/following menopause and following childbirth.
 Review the various causes of hair loss by following the links below:

 Naturally our genetics play a role in hair loss.
 However, not everyone with the predisposition for hair loss will lose their hair.
 There are many other factors at play in FPHL.

 Hair growth is cyclical, going through three main stages: the growth stage (anagen phase), the rest stage (catagen phase) and then finally, the shedding stage (telogen phase).